oneoffcoder/books/sphinx/r-intro/source/index.rst

 .. image:: _static/images/logo.png
    :alt: One-Off Coder logo.

-One-Off Coder is an educational, service and product company.
-Please visit us online to discover how we may help you achieve life-long success in your personal coding career or with your company's business goals and objectives.
+One-Off Coder is an education, services, and product company.
+Visit us online to learn how we may help you achieve lifelong success in your personal coding career or with your company's business goals and objectives.

 - |Website_Link|
 - |Facebook_Link|